SiloCityLabs/blog/content/post/2018/2018-07-19-reusing-tile-as-car-tracker.md

 **Preparing the DC to DC Converter**

-Using a 12v power supply, attach the leads to the converters &#8220;in&#8221; pins and measure the power on the &#8220;out&#8221; pins using a voltage meter.
+Using a 12v power supply, attach the leads to the converters "in" pins and measure the power on the "out" pins using a voltage meter.
 Turn the adjustment until you are close to 3v.

 ![](/uploads/2018/07/photo_2018-07-18_23-27-03-2.jpg)